 If you’re a bit familiar with Madeira, you know that a lot of old houses are empty, slowly decaying, collapsing and falling into ruin eventually.
 Especially if you come a bit further from the capital Funchal.
 There are reasons for that.
 Until the nineteenth century, one of the pillars of the island economy was sugar cane.
 But we all know that sugar cane was supplanted by sugar beet and the importance of small-scale cultivation of sugar cane slowly disappeared.
 That’s why this story is a bit about our house, and a bit about Madeiran migrants.
 Immigrants in Brazil, Venezuela and South Africa, emigrants as in Madeirans who left the island because there were no economic prospects.

 Gradually, some more pieces of the history of the house fall into place.
-So it is indeed true that the last inhabitants are emigrants, because when we bought the house you could see that it had been uninhabited for a very long time.
-The owners from whome we bought it didn’t want to live there, their parents intended it as a place to retire in their later years, but sadly, they just didn’t make it long enough.
+So it is indeed true that the last inhabitants are emigrants.
+Bbecause when we bought the house you could see that it had been uninhabited for a very long time.
+The owners from whome we bought it didn’t want to live there.
+Their parents intended it as a place to retire in their later years.
+Sadly, they just didn’t make it long enough.

 We love to hear from you.
 Please leave any thoughts you have on this article in the comments-section below.